The Triumph

 - reparation for sacrilege and doctrinal betrayal

-The triumph of the Immaculate Heart calls Catholics to fidelity now, not later.
-Every act of obedience to truth, every valid sacrament received in grace, and every prayer of reparation is already part of the coming triumph.
+The triumph of the Immaculate Heart calls souls to fidelity now, not later.
+Every act of obedience to truth, every valid sacrament received in grace, and every prayer of reparation already belongs to the coming triumph.

 Footnotes